Sexual Violence Support and Education Coordinator

 Safety planning is a thoughtful, deliberate, and an on-going process in which a staff member and a survivor create a plan to enhance the student’s safety to the extent possible.
 The process of safety planning is critical in helping to identify and to address the unique safety needs of each survivor.
 Safety planning includes, but is not limited to: physical safety, environmental safety, psychological safety, and technological safety.
 The plan also helps students safeguard their wellness and academics.
 Students are welcome to bring a support person with them to the planning meeting.

-For an introduction to Meaghan’s services and what to expect when you meet with Meaghan, please review the video below.
+For an introduction to the Coordinator’s services and what to expect when you meet with them, please review the video below.

-Meaghan Morris, Sexual Violence Support & Education Coordinator
+Melissa Conte - Sexual Violence Support and Education Coordinator

-Meaghan has been in the role of Sexual Violence Support and Education Coordinator at the University of Guelph since October 2019.
-It is Meaghan’s responsibility to provide sexual violence support and education for students on campus, and relevant training for faculty and staff.
+Melissa Conte (she/her) is the new Sexual Violence Support and Education Coordinator at the University of Guelph.
+It is her responsibility to provide sexual violence support and education for students, and relevant training for staff and faculty using survivor-centric, anti-oppressive, intersectional, and trauma-informed practices and frameworks.

-Meaghan works with survivors to support them in coordinating support and resources following experiences of sexual violence.
-She also provides consultation services to faculty and staff responding to disclosures of sexual violence.
-Anyone can refer a friend or themselves to Meaghan by emailing firstname.lastname@example.org, calling ext.
-53020, or messaging Meaghan Morris on Microsoft Teams.
+Melissa works with survivors to support them in coordinating supports, resources, and accommodations following experiences of sexual violence.
+She also provides consultation and support to faculty and staff responding to disclosures on-campus.
+You can reach Melissa by emailing email@example.com or calling ext.
+53020.